foresthpark/resume/README.md

 ## About The Project

-I got tired of continuously updating my resume in MS Word, so I decided to build it with NextJS, DB, and API.
+I got tired of continuously updating my resume in MS Word, so I decided to build it with NextJS, a DB, and an API.

 ## Built With